Halloween in Disneyland 2026: Dates, Oogie Boogie Bash, and Everything You Need to Know

 Main Street Pumpkin Festival

 The beloved Main Street Pumpkin Festival returns, filling Main Street, U.S.A. with hundreds of hand-carved pumpkins, including the iconic giant Mickey Mouse jack-o-lantern.
 You’ll also spot pumpkins shaped like Minnie Mouse, Goofy, Donald, and Pluto above the entry turnstiles as you walk in.
+And here’s a fun new addition for 2026: Disney has confirmed a new pumpkin paying homage to Star Wars: Galaxy’s Edge, featuring depictions of Chewbacca and the Millennium Falcon in the ring surrounding the Partners Statue.
 It’s the kind of detail that makes you stop and smile before you’ve even made it to the park!

 Haunted Mansion Holiday

 One of the most beloved seasonal overlays in all of Disney parks, the Haunted Mansion transforms into Haunted Mansion Holiday, a full Nightmare Before Christmas takeover inspired by Tim Burton’s beloved film.
 Jack Skellington takes over the haunted halls with ghoul-tide surprises around every corner.
+This year, the ballroom will feature an all-new gingerbread house design, along with familiar faces like Sally, Zero, and Oogie Boogie.
 If you’ve never experienced this overlay, it’s an absolute must.
 And if you have… you already know you’re riding it again.

 Halloween Screams

 On select evenings, Disneyland Park comes alive with Halloween Screams, a spectacular projection and special effects show featuring fireworks above Sleeping Beauty Castle.
-Maleficent makes a dramatic appearance in the projections, and the show runs at several locations throughout the park, including Main Street, U.S.A. and in front of “it’s a small world.”
+Maleficent, Ursula, and other favorite fiends cackle across colorful projections on Sleeping Beauty Castle, Main Street, U.S.A., “it’s a small world,” and the Rivers of America.
 It’s stunning, and it’s included with park admission on select nights.

 Halloween Time in Disney California Adventure Park